deaaAldeen45112/request-recipes-system/README.md

-# Recipe Blog System
+# Recipe Request System

 ## Introduction

-Welcome to the Recipe Blog project, developed using ASP.NET Core with Entity Framework Core and Oracle Database.
+Welcome to the Recipe Request project, developed using ASP.NET Core with Entity Framework Core and Oracle Database.
 This repository contains the system documentation for a web application designed to simplify recipe searching and management.

 ### Objectives